Using gender pronouns in email signatures

 The sample CSV file can be downloaded here.
 But instead of relying on the sample file, you can speed things up by using PowerShell to create a pre-filled CSV file.

-As the first step, I need to connect to Exchange (Online) or run Exchange Management Shell.
-When I have my console running and connected, I can apply the following script:
+As the first step, you need to connect to Exchange (Online) or run Exchange Management Shell.
+When the console is up and running (and connected), apply the following script:

 get-mailbox | select @{n="User";e={$_.UserPrincipalName}},@{n="Pronouns";e={""}} | export-csv c:\pronouns.csv -NoTypeInformation